Skip to main content

 Product details by name (products_get_details_by_name)

-This tool is used to answer requests regarding product compatibility, suitable alternatives, matching accessories etc.
+This tool answers requests about product compatibility, suitable alternatives, matching accessories, and similar queries.

-Relation types are sourced from your Relations setup in Data Platform.
-If no relations exist, this tool is not available.
+Relation types come from your Relations setup in Data Platform.
+If no relations exist in your project, this tool won't appear.

 The tool returns products grouped by relation tag and relation name.